Tirito6626/documentation/src/content/docs/bashcord/Guides/installation.md

         addDescription "Im alive!" # adding description to embed channel_message_send <put your channel id here> "$message_json" # sending our message object which is saved in $message_json }
+ function pong {
+    messageBuilder;
+      addContent "pong"
+    channel_message_send "$channel_id" "$message_json"
+ }
-onReady startup # letting bashcord now which function what function should be executed on startup startClient # start client
+event on "ready" startup # letting bashcord now which function what function should be executed on startup startClient # start client
 ```